 Individuals who have interpersonal conflicts that do not raise concerns for individual health and safety will not be granted NCOs.

 XVI.
-Orders of ProtectionThe Title IX Coordinator and Security can provide information and to the extent possible, answer questions regarding Orders of Protection or Restraining Orders, which are issued by courts, not the College.
-The Title IX Coordinator and Security can provide information and connection to resources to assist in obtaining an Order of Protection, or if outside New York, an equivalent protective or restraining order.
+Orders of ProtectionThe Title IX Coordinator and Security can provide information and to the extent possible, answer questions regarding Orders of Protection or restraining orders, which are issued by courts, not the College.
+The Title IX Coordinator and Security can provide information and connection to resources to assist in obtaining an Order of Protection, or if outside New York, an equivalent protective or restraining.

 Any person who obtains an Order of Protection, or any other protective or restraining order, should provide a copy to Security and the Title IX Coordinator.
 In the event of a violation of an Order of Protection or similar court order, reporting individuals may receive assistance from the College in contacting law enforcement and affecting an arrest.